DatRatVS/ShhRewritten/README.md

 # WIP
 - Between guilds compatibility (each instance works with only one channel in one guild);
-- Multi id permission (as of right now, it only supports one user administrator to control the bot);
 - Polishing, it is really, REALLY, **REALLY** slow.

 # Disclaimer